Sea to Summit Escapist

-When on the hunt for a great camping tarp, you might be surprised at how many things there are to consider.
+While on the hunt for a great camping tarp, you might be surprised at the many things there are to consider.

 Do you plan on using it as a primary camping tarp shelter, or do you want to use it as a temporary rain tarp when the conditions take a swing?